AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 Typically, the user does not allocate the solution array, but it is also possible to create and pass in the solution array and have :math:`\phi` returned as well as :math:`U`.

+Caveat:  Currently the MAC projection only works when the base level covers the full domain; it does not yet have the interface to pass boundary conditions for a fine level that come from coarser data.

 The code below is taken from ``Tutorials/LinearSolvers/MAC_Projection_EB/main.cpp`` and demonstrates how to set up the MACProjector object and use it to perform a MAC projection.